BlueHorn07/GLP-2020/README.md

 ## Dicussion

-I'd tried to reproduce the result of [『360-Indoor』]((https://aliensunmin.github.io/project/360-dataset/), but only YOLO was reproduced, the other models, Faster R-CNN, Mask R-CNN was degenerated.
+I'd tried to reproduce the result of [『360-Indoor』](https://aliensunmin.github.io/project/360-dataset/), but only YOLO was reproduced, the other models, Faster R-CNN, Mask R-CNN was degenerated.

+The best model is "**YOLOv3**".

+The overall mAP was degenerated when applying omni-type kernsl.

+Bad Performance on small objects.